huggingface/blog/large-language-models.md

 Am I excited by Megatron-Turing NLG 530B and whatever beast is coming next?
 No. Do I think that the (relatively small) benchmark improvement is worth the added cost, complexity and carbon footprint?
 No. Do I think that building and promoting these huge models is helping organizations understand and adopt Machine Learning ?
 No.

 I'm left wondering what's the point of it all.
 Science for the sake of science?
 Good old marketing?
 Technological supremacy?
-Probably a bit of all that.
+Probably a bit of each.
 I'll leave them to it, then.

 Instead, let me focus on pragmatic and actionable techniques that you can all use to build high quality Machine Learning solutions.